eagle-io/docs/source/topics/processing_and_logic/index.rst

 Workspace Authorisation
 ~~~~~~~~~~~~~~~~~~~~~~~

-Node paths that reference a Workspace which is not the current Workspace (including Workspaces in other accounts) will require additional authorisation.
+Paths that reference a Node which is not the current Workspace (including Nodes in other accounts) will require additional authorisation.
 This is done using the *AUTH* function, which must be used in your progam before specifying the Node path.

 .. table::